npflueger/npflueger.github.io/_pages/contact.md

 layout: single
 ---

 The most reliable way to reach me is by email.
 For course-related issues, I will usually reply within 24 hours.
-I generally do not check my work email outside of business hours or on weekends, so please be patient if you contact me at those times.
+I generally do not check my work email outside business hours or on weekends, so please be patient if you contact me at those times.

 **email:** My first initial and last name at amherst dot edu.